Cooldude130199/RAG-Chatbot/Readme.md

-# Ask My Docs - CPU Optimized RAG
+# RAG Chatbot - Ask My Docs

 ## 📌 Overview
 Ask My Docs is a **Proof of Concept (POC)** for a Retrieval-Augmented Generation (RAG) chatbot.